IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 1. Download the [chest image dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/version/2).
 Unzip the folder and place the delivered 'chest_xray' directory in your repository, at location `path/to/chest-classifier-project/data`.

 2. **If you are running the project on your local machine (and not using AWS)** create and activate a new environment.
+First, move to directory `path/to/chest-classifier-project`.
   - __Windows__
   ```
 	conda create --name chest-class-project python=3.6